ai-remove/web_server/README.md

-# web_server
+# AI-Remove
-second version of ai-remove web-server using react as front-end and flask as back-end
+Front-end and Back-end of AI.Remove production server